Managing Yandex StoreDoc users

 -

-permissions: User permission settings:database_name: Name of the database the user gets access to.roles: Array of user roles.
+permissions: User permission settings:database_name: Name of the database to which the user will have access.roles: Array of user roles.
 Each role is provided as a separate string in the array.
 For the list of possible values, see Users and roles.

 -